 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin keeps bigger tear-offs moving by cutting a second haul-out and avoiding delays to crew demobilization.
+The 30-yard bin keeps big tear-offs moving without a second haul-out slowing crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning